Religious Education 2022 - 2023

 Religious Education is a subject which enables pupils to explore the faiths and traditions which exist within modern Britain and the wider world.
 Children are encouraged to ask big questions and to reflect on how others practice faith, relating this to their own faith and values.
 As a distinctively Christian school in a setting of religious diversity, the R.E. curriculum follows the Christianity units from the Diocesan scheme of work and non Christian faith units from the Lancashire Sacre scheme.
 Children are taught using practical and online resources, through visits to places of worship and through the use of visitors to school.

 The community's predominant faiths are Christianity, Hinduism, Islam, Buddhism and Sikhism.
-Over the course of the year, children explore Christian values and the traditions of the christian faiths.
+Over the course of the year, children explore Christian values and the traditions of the christian faith.
 Links are made with equivalent values in wider faiths such as generosity during Ramadhan and generosity at Harvest time.
-Enrichment weeks over the course of the year, take all children into a deeper into understanding of particular values which are a key part of our school's distinctiveness.
+3 Enrichment weeks over the course of the year, take all children into a deeper into understanding of particular values which are a key part of our school's distinctiveness.
 For example, pupils will develop an understanding of humility and forgiveness at Easter, the values of generosity and self discipline during Ramadan and Eid and the value of choosing to walk in the light in challenging times as demonstrated in the Diwali story.
 Through enrichment weeks, staff guide children deeper into the concepts and skills as identified in the R.E. units and find ways to enrich the learning through creative opportunities to show there understanding and make links with the wider curriculum.
 For example, exploring rangoli in Hinduism and artists who have portrayed the Easter story in Christianity.

 Quality RE has the potential, more than any other subject, to have the most powerful and lasting effect on the child’s heart and mind.
 It is a subject that combines academic rigour with the development of the character and spirit of the child.
 RE provides opportunities for spiritual development and personal reflection.
 On a quest to discover more about religion and world views pupils will discover more about themselves.
 As RE develops children’s knowledge and understanding of the nature of religion and belief, it provokes challenging questions about meaning and purpose, truth and values, identity and belonging.
 Pupils will experience, explore and encounter a wide range of creative and challenging multi-sensory activities that will help them to discover the answers to fundamental questions such as these: –